 To register your team for the first qualifier event, SIGN UP HERE.

 A. Qualifier Dates: The four qualifier events for the 2020 PRO Chess League Season will take place in 2019 on Tuesday, September 24, October 8, October 22 and November 5.
 The final of each qualifier will take place on the following Tuesday.
 The exact starting times will be announced closer to the event.

 B. Qualifier Rules:

-B1: Each Qualifier Date will consist of four four team knockout tournaments, for a total of 16 teams, in which one team from each tournament will qualify to the next PRO Chess League season.
+B1: Each Qualifier Date will consist of two eight team Battle Royale's, for a total of 16 teams, in which one team from each tournament will qualify to the next PRO Chess League season.

 B2: The tournaments will be largely divided by time zone.